Bozar/OneMoreLevel/user/doc/frog.md

 ## Move in Swamp

 Strips of land (#, grey hashtag) are surrounded by swamp (-, grey dash).
-PC has four symbols to show his current state.
+PC has three symbols to show his current state.

 * @: You stand on land.
 * Three horizonal lines: You stand in swamp.
 * Porous rectangular: You stand in swamp.
 Your next movement out of the swamp costs 2 turns.
-* Solid rectangular: You are grappled.
-You will be swallowed the next turn.

 Press arrow keys to move one step if there are no frogs nearby.
 Moving out of land costs 1 turn.
 Leaving swamp costs 1 or 2 turns based on an internal counter.
-The counter starts from zero and adds by one every time before you leave a swamp grid.
-When it reaches three, moving costs 2 turns and the counter resets to zero.
+The counter starts from 0 and adds by 1 every time before you leave a swamp grid.
+When it reaches 3, moving costs 2 turns and the counter resets to 0.
 Otherwise it costs 1 turn to move.
-Hitting a frog also resets the counter to zero.
-(Please beware that the counter is only affected by moving away from swamp and hitting a frog.
-It has nothing to do with grapple, wait or any other factors.)
+Hitting a frog also resets the counter to 0.
+Please beware that the counter is only affected by moving away from swamp and hitting a frog.
+It has nothing to do with waiting or any other factors.

 Press Space to wait 1 turn.
-You cannot wait when grappled.
-You automatically lose the game if you can take no actions.

 ## Hit a Frog